 Have you ever wondered why the U.S. Constitution still holds a semblance of power in the hearts and minds of the citizenry when more well written Constitutions around the world have gone up in flames within ten years?

 It’s critical that the citizenry know and understand the theoretical roots behind what empowers the Constitution, especially in today‘s political environment.
 A reverence for the law, all law, is key to maintaining a stable and free society.
 This idea of reverence for the law is rooted in political theory, specifically the theory of Baron de Montesquieu.

 Montesquieu and The Spirit of the Laws

 Montesquieu was a French political philosopher who lived during the 1700s.
-His seminal work was called The Spirit of the Laws.
-It was a book on political philosophy.
-He explored and explained different kinds of government and what worked best for each government.
+His seminal work, a philosophical analysis of government, was called The Spirit of the Laws.
+In it, he explored and explained different modes of government and what worked best for each government.

-Montesquieu had a keen understanding of human nature and the way that governments work.
-He, therefore, deeply understood that for a democracy to work, the people—and those that represent them—-must, under all circumstances, love the law.
-Otherwise, in no time, a democracy will degenerate into anarchy.
+Montesquieu had a keen understanding of human nature and how that affected government.
+He, therefore, deeply understood that for a country with democratic principals to work, the people—and those that represent them—-must, under all circumstances, love the law.
+Otherwise, in no time, such a country will degenerate into anarchy.

 The U.S. and The Love of the Law

-Isn’t this concept fascinating to you?
-It should help you put your finger on the intangible element making America so great…and the intangible element that those on the progressive left are actively trying to destroy.
+This explanation should help you put your finger on the intangible element making America so great…and the intangible element that many today are actively trying to destroy.
 The U.S. Constitution is the oldest living written Constitution in the world, which, given its brevity, is remarkable.
-It is not a very long document and yet is has persisted in its power and influence for over 200 years.
+It’s a brief document and yet it’s persisted in its power and influence for over 200 years.